 These injuries can be costly to treat, particularly if they require long-term health care.
-Our pedestrian accident attorneys in Toronto, Ontario understand the gravity of your injuries and will guide you in the steps necessary to pursue compensation.
+Our pedestrian accident lawyers in Toronto understand the gravity of your injuries and will guide you in the steps necessary to pursue compensation.

 Many people who have been involved in a pedestrian accident contact our firm with questions about their right to sue the driver or how to complete the insurance forms they’ve received in the mail.
 Our clients also need to know the options for available compensation.

-If you weren’t at fault for your accident, you have two options available for recovery: Accident Benefits (aka.
-“No-Fault Benefits”) and a tort claim.
+If you weren’t at fault for your accident, you have two options available for recovery: Accident Benefits and a tort claim.

 If you weren’t at fault for your accident, the Preszler Law Firm can also help you file a tort claim.
 This lawsuit will be filed against the driver responsible for your accident injuries.
-In a successful claim you may be able to recover lost income (both past and future), health care costs, out-of-pocket expenses (like home maintenance), and pain and suffering.
-Our Toronto pedestrian accident lawyers will be happy to speak with you about the options available in a tort claim and file one on your behalf.
+In a successful claim, you may be able to recover lost income (both past and future), health care costs, out-of-pocket expenses (like home maintenance) and pain and suffering.
+Our experienced lawyer team will be happy to speak with you about the options available in a tort claim and file one on your behalf.